-Location Cycle parking standards (minimum) Car Parking Standards (minimum) Car Parking Standards (maximum) Car Parking Standards (other requirements) Servicing Requirements Threshold levels on highway The TS or TA should inform the level of provision on larger developments secure parking should be provided at 5% of the level of car parking provided with an electric charging point (consider fast charge) plus one for every 5000 m 2 over 5000 m 2 every 2000m 2 or part.
-500 m 2 Transport Assessment- 1000 m 2 Staff: One covered and secure cycle parking space per 100m 2 Customers: One cycle space per 50m 2 adjacent to principal entrances or nearby if on highway The TS or TA should inform the level of provision on larger developments One parking space per 500m2 minimum one space One parking space per 25m2 5% of total Parent and Child spaces: 5% of total. secure parking should be provided at 5% of the level of car parking parking spaces and Parent and Child spaces are included in the maximum standard, not additional to it.
-FeV - one parking space should be provided with an electric charging point plus (consider fast charge) one for every 5000 m2 over 5000 m2 A bay capable of holding a rigid 11m vehicle normally required.
+Location Cycle parking standards (minimum) P Car Parking Standards (minimum) PCar Parking Standards (maximum) P Car Parking Standards (other requirements) Servicing Requirements Threshold levels In or adjacent to existing District and Local retail centres as defined on the Proposals Map Staff: One covered and secure cycle parking space per 100m2 Customers: One cycle space per 50m2 adjacent to principal entrances or nearby if on highway The TS or TA should inform the level of provision on larger developments One parking space per 500m2 minimum one space One parking space per 25m2 gfa 5% of total Parent and Child spaces: 5% of total. secure parking should be provided at 5% of the level of car parking parking spaces and Parent and Child spaces are included in the maximum standard, not additional to it.
+FeV - one parking space should be provided with an electric charging point (consider fast charge) plus one for every 5000 m2 over 5000 m2 A bay capable of holding a rigid 11m vehicle normally required.
 Developments over 1000m2 require standing for an articulated vehicle for every 2000m2 or part.
-Transport Contributions 200m2 Travel Plan 500m2 Transport Statement 250 m2 Transport Assessment 800 m2
+Transport Contributions 500m2 Travel Plan 500m2 Transport Statement 500 m2 Transport Assessment- 1000 m2 Elsewhere in the urban area Staff: One covered and secure cycle parking space per 100m Customers: One One parking space per 500m2 minimum one space One parking space per 25m 5% of total Parent and Child parking spaces and Parent and Child spaces are included in the maximum standard, not additional to it.
+A bay capable of holding a rigid 11m vehicle normally required.
+Developments over 1000m require standing Transport Contributions 200m Travel Plan 500m